Try a "Live CD"

 hard disk, without needing to do anything to your existing Windows !

-This is possible with "Linux live CDs".
-A live CD works the
+This is possible with "Linux live distributions".
+A live distribution works the

 following way :

-- Download a CD image from the web (this will be an .iso
+- Download a disk image from the web (this will be an .iso

-- Put the CD in your CD drive, and reboot.
+- Plug in your USB drive, and reboot.

-hard drive (where Windows is), and will not touch anything :
+hard drive (where Windows is), and when it does it will not touch anything :

 don't worry about Windows and your data, they'll still be there when you

-- If your computer still boots Windows (the CD doesn't seem to
+- If your computer still boots Windows (the drive doesn't seem to

 have any effect), then your BIOS configuration is faulty: you need to

-ask it to first scan the CD drive for an operating system, and then the
+ask it to first scan the USB devices for an operating system, and then the

 hard drive.
 You can usually access the BIOS by typing "Del" or "F2"